 As per Section 4.46 b) site plan control is to apply to MMPF.
-The subject lands do currently have an approved site plan and associated site plan agreement in place starting in 2006 with subsequent amendments in 2009 and 2010.
+The subject lands do currently have an approved site plan and associated site plan agreement in place from 2011.
 As noted above the applicant does have a prospective purchaser for the property and will be proceeding with licensing, if approved.
 Once the formal licensing process is started the applicant should initiate the site plan amendment process.
 At that time issues such as fencing, lighting, buffering, landscaping and location of ventilation equipment will be incorporated as part of the amending agreement along with consultation with surrounding land owners.